toralf/torutils/README.md

 1. trust Tor authorities and Snowflake servers
 2. allow (up to) 8 connections in parallel if the ip is known to host Tor relay(s)
-3. block for 1 day if there're > 6/min connection attempts within the last 2 minutes
+3. block for 1 day if the connection attempts exceeds > 10/min within last 2 minutes
 4. drop if there are already 9 established connections from the same ip¹
 5. accept it